gamemanual0/gm0/source/docs/awards/award-types.rst

 The control award doesn’t just focus on autonomous though, and extends into the driver controlled period.
-Many top teams for the Control award have presented not only the autonomous period,but also features that help the drivers during the driver controlled period.
+Many top teams for the Control award have presented not only the autonomous period, but also features that help the drivers during the driver controlled period such as automating processes.
 For the Control award, don’t put code in your engineering notebook entries, but rather an explanation of the math and algorithms used for your code.
-Many judges are going to have a harder time reading and interpreting code rather than explanations.
+Firstly, judges don't have much time to look over a notebook.
+Secondly, many judges would prefer explanations rather than having to read and interpret code which they may not be familiar with.
 If you want to, put all of your latest code in an appendix in your Engineering Notebook.

 For pit judging,
 you will usually be able to tell if a judge is trying to learn about the control features of your robot due to the more specific questions asked.
-Present your control points in an easy-to-understand way (sometimes it may be helpful to teach it to someone who isn’t a programmer, as they might be able to present it in a simpler manner), but remember to use the correct names as is used throughout the rest of your Engineering Notebook and Control Award Sheet, so judges can find more information in your Engineering Notebook.
+Present your control points in an easy-to-understand way, especially as some judges are non-programmers.
+It is helpful to try your explanation to someone who isn’t a programmer and see if they understand.
+However, remember to use the correct terms as is used throughout the rest of your Engineering Notebook and Control Award Sheet, so judges can find more information in your Engineering Notebook.